Hypotrix basistriga

 Hypotrix basistriga is a moth of the family Noctuidae.
 It is known only from the White Mountains and Pinaleño Mountains in eastern Arizona.

-The habitat consists of open ponderosa pine forests.
+Description

+Hypotrix basistriga is recognizable by is small size and streaky coloration.
+Its forewings feature a prominent black basal dash and black shading on the forewing veins; shading between the veins is a pale brown-gray.
+The orbicular spot touches the outer edge of the antemedial line.
+The subterminal line is obscure.
 The length of the forewings is 12–13 mm.
+Males and females are similar in size, color, and maculation.

+H. basistriga is one of 40 species in the genus Hypotrix.

+Ecology and behavior

+The habitat of H. basistriga consists of open ponderosa pine forests.
 Adults are on wing from mid-June to late July.

-Etymology

-Basistriga is Latin and refers to the black dash or streak at the base of the forewing.